Treviso: Sports

 The local football team, A.S.D.
 Treviso 2009, played for the first time in the Italian Serie A in 2005.
 Its home stadium is the Omobono Tenni.

 Treviso is a popular stop on the professional cyclo-cross racing circuit and served as the site of the 2008 UCI Cyclo-cross World Championships.

 Treviso is a popular area for cycling enthusiasts.
 From the city center there is an cycling path along the Sile river with connecting paths all the way to Jesolo, a seaside resort on the Adriatic sea.
 For road cyclists, Treviso is also a starting/finishing point for tours to the Montello hill and further into the hills of the area around Conegliano and Valdobbiadene.

 Transportation

-Treviso Centrale railway station has Trenitalia trains to Venice, Padua, Belluno, Portogruaro, Vicenza, Udine and Trieste.
+Rail transport

-Treviso Airport, west of the city, specializes in low cost airlines.
+Treviso Centrale railway station has Trenitalia trains to Rome, Milan, Venice, Padua, Trieste.
+The station also has Austrian trains (ÖBB) going to Vienna, Klagenfurt, Villach.